MarianBusila/AZ203/Services/Services.md

         - **Key** is the unique document identifier.
 It's always a string, and it is required.
         - **Filterable, Sortable, and Facetable** determine whether fields are used in a filter, sort, or faceted navigation structure.
         - **Searchable** means that a field is included in full text search.
 Strings are searchable.
 Numeric fields and Boolean fields are often marked as not searchable.
+    - there is an admin key and a search key
     ```cs
     public partial class Hotel
     {